apreus/english-catalogue-of-books/README.md

 ## Data Schema

 Schema files can be found in `\schema`.
-The Lucid Chart document can be found [here](https://lucid.app/lucidchart/4d30c38e-c769-443d-8c82-fdf6894c5a80/edit?invitationId=inv_f8bb8f35-4b80-400a-8e9b-d774e9de7dbf).
+The Lucid Chart document can be found [here](https://lucid.app/lucidchart/4d30c38e-c769-443d-8c82-fdf6894c5a80/edit?invitationId=inv_f8bb8f35-4b80-400a-8e9b-d774e9de7dbf) (login to Lucid Chart is required).
 Included below is an image of the schema.

 ![Schema](./schema/English_Catalogue_of_Books_Data_Schema.png)